Toggle: English / Spanish

 Eating too much of foods that contain iodine

-Inflammation (thyroiditis) of the thyroid due to viral infections, after pregnancy, or other causes
+Inflammation (thyroiditis) of the thyroid due to viral infections, some medicines, or after pregnancy

 Noncancerous growths of the thyroid gland or pituitary gland